 - adopted or placed in non-Indigenous homes.

-In BC, you can make your claim through Klein Lawyers (Vancouver) without paying legal fees.
+In BC, Klein Lawyers (Vancouver) process compensation claims without legal fees.
 The government pays their fees.
-Their fees won’t come out of the compensation for survivors.
+Their fees won't come out of the compensation for survivors.

 First Nations Health Authority — Gives mental health and emotional support to Indian residential school survivors — Call 1-877-477-0775